-🏠 This article is part of a series we’re writing about tenants’ rights in Philadelphia.
+🏘️ This article is part of our guide to tenants’ rights in Philadelphia.
 Got a question?
 Ask us using the form at the bottom of this article.

-But if you have lost income and can’t pay your rent, you may get a reprieve.
-The Centers for Disease Control and Prevention has ordered many evictions for nonpayment halted through Dec.
-31. However, the federal eviction moratorium comes with more caveats than Pennsylvania’s ban that expired Aug.
+A Philadelphia judge halted residential evictions through at least Dec.
+31. And the Centers for Disease Control and Prevention has ordered many evictions for nonpayment of rent halted through Dec.
+31 as well.
+However, the federal eviction moratorium comes with more caveats than Pennsylvania’s ban that expired Aug.
 31, and not all tenants are protected from eviction.

 The federal moratorium applies if you:

-If you don’t meet these criteria and haven’t been making rent payments, you still could be evicted, according to the CDC order.
+If you don’t meet these criteria and haven’t been making rent payments, you still could be evicted once the Philadelphia ban lifts, according to the CDC order.
 Landlords also are allowed to evict tenants for reasons other than nonpayment of rent, such as lease violations.

 If you get an eviction notice, take a breath.
 You have options.
 Here’s some advice from housing advocates and attorneys on what you should do if you’re behind on rent.